Brinks driver and Samaritan shot during botched ATM robbery

 Sheriff Chronister said the Brinks driver was attempting to reload money into the cash machine at GTE Financial when he was approached from behind by an assailant.
 A scuffle ensued, and shots were fired.

-When the Samaritan saw the commotion, he bolted from his car to help fight off the assailant but was also shot, the sheriff said during a Friday afternoon news conference.
+When the Samaritan saw the commotion, he bolted from his car to help fight off the assailant but was also shot, the sheriff said.

 Several schools went on lock-down, Chronister said, but did so independently.